Sugandhi13/phulkari_world/README.md

 ### Add New Product

 - Admin have option to add a new product from the website.
 The menu is present under *My Account > Add New Product*.
+If admin adds a product successfully, the website route to *Product Detail* page.
+If the admin clicks cancel button, the website routes to Products *Home* page.

     <details>
         <summary>Add New Product Page</summary>